1klap/simple_calendar-timeslot/README.md

 Include a code snipped like the one below anywhere in your `.html.erb` file, set `@events` in your calling controller to be a collection of your model object to be displayed.
 You can refer to the documentation on [simple_calendar/Rendering_Events](https://github.com/excid3/simple_calendar#rendering-events) (thats from the gem on which this one is built on top of), the complete paragraph applies to this gem as well.

+All options are optional, below you see all possible values commented out with their default value behind the colon and a short description afterwards.

 Your model must implement a `start_time` and `end_time` function that returns a datetime, or you can specify alternatives as options to the call below as `attribute: :my_start_time` and `end_attribute: :my_end_time` (without the `#` of course).

 ```erb